Prassysiddhu/Python/README.md

 Python Data Analytics & Engineering 🚀

 Welcome to the Python Data Analytics & Engineering repository!
-This collection is curated by Prasanna, Co-founder and COO of GWC DATA.AI.
-As an analytics evangelist, Prasanna is passionate about leveraging data to drive insights and innovation.
-This repository is a hands-on exploration of data analytics and engineering, showcasing end-to-end workflows, data processing, and cloud integrations.
+This collection, curated by Prasanna, Co-founder and COO of GWC DATA.AI, and an analytics evangelist, encompasses a variety of Python projects focused on data analytics, data engineering, and ETL pipelines.
+Dive into the world of data with comprehensive workflows, data cleaning, transformation, visualization, and automation techniques using popular Python libraries.

 📌 What's Inside?

-🔹 Data Analytics
+**🔹 Data Analytics**

 📊 Exploratory Data Analysis (EDA)